Misinformation on the virus is proving highly contagious

 “The message early on became confusing,” he said.

-Many of the claims around masks allege harmful effects, such as blocked oxygen flow or even a greater chance of infection by viruses.
+Many of the claims around masks allege harmful effects, such as blocked oxygen flow or even a greater chance of infection.
 The claims have been widely debunked by doctors.

 Dr. Maitiu O Tuathail of Ireland grew so concerned about mask misinformation he posted an online video of himself comfortably wearing a mask while measuring his oxygen levels.
 The video has been viewed more than 20 million times.